leolion3/University_Stuff/index.md

 <hr>

 <h1>Praktische Informatik + Exams</h1>
-<p>Are you looking for old exams, or for some examlples?
+<p>Are you looking for old exams, or for some examples?
 Take a look at what I got!</p>

 <!--Klausuren Section-->
 <h2>Klausuren/Exams(All in English!)</h2>